leighlars/rocky-road/README.md

 ## Roadmap

-See the [open issues](https://github.com/leighlars/rocky-road/issues) for a list of proposed features (and known issues).
+Please see [open issues](https://github.com/leighlars/rocky-road/issues) for a list of proposed features (and known issues).

 ## License